dseisun/tableau_admin/readme.md

 - emailing extract owners of failed extracts
 - parsing Tableau Desktop logs for queries
 - exporting workbooks and datasources in XML without attached data
+- Subscription framework that allows for more flexible report subscriptions

 ## Initial setup